MicrosoftDocs/windows-dev-docs/hub/apps/design/style/iconography/app-icon-design.md

 # Design guidelines for Windows app icons

+Follow these guidelines to create a great app icon for your app that feels at home on Windows.

 ## Design guidance: Metaphor

 :::image type="content" source="images/icon-progressive-abstraction.png" alt-text="A diagram that shows several variations on a record player icon, each progressively more abstract.":::